Warring Souls is a "stone in the shoe" book for Christians; I found it irritating that corn under my transverse-arch.

 For many Christians unless they know a good deal about 3rd century Greek philosophy these are just words.
-In the 3rd Century good Christians were trying to sum up what Jesus meant to them and how they understood him in ways that were consistent with their world view and culture.
-What does Jesus mean to us today?
+In the 3rd Century good Believers were trying to sum up what Jesus meant to them and how they understood him in ways that were consistent with their world view and culture.
+What does he mean to us today?

-Martin Prozesky has written a book which is different from his other more academic books.
+Martin Prozesky has written a book which is different from his other more academic tomes.
 It is a novel.
-Or is it a travel book, because there are lyrical descriptions of the Eastern Cape which made me want to revisit places which I once knew quite well?
+Or is it a volume on travel, because there are lyrical descriptions of the Southern-Cape which made me want to revisit places which I once knew quite well?
 Or is it a theological treatise?

 "Warring Souls is for those mature Believers who are able to contemplate and consider ideas that may be at variance with their own."

 So Warring Souls is a novel, but one based on wide knowledge of the varieties of Christian belief and, although Sarah is the heroine of the story, Prozesky reflects all these shades with accuracy and fairness.
 Though there is one “villain” who seems to have an eye on the filthy-lucre, the others are all of them seeking to be faithful to the truth.
 Yet they don’t agree on the truth.

 Over the centuries Christian belief has had to accommodate new truths, often with difficulty.
 500 years ago Copernicus taught us that the world revolves around the sun, which Believers at the time thought incompatible with the Bible.

 150 years ago Darwin taught us that all beings on earth have gradually evolved over billions of years, which some Christians still believe is incompatible with the Bible.